conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 :::warning KAFKA_MANAGED & GATEWAY_MANAGED MODES
 With Conduktor Gateway, you can decide **where you'd like the client authentication & authorization to be made**.
 This means that you can either:

-- **Allow the backing Kafka cluser to manage them** ([Kafka Managed SASL Authentication](#kafka-managed-sasl-authentication)) - In this mode Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs
+- **Allow the backing Kafka cluser to manage them** ([Kafka Managed SASL Authentication](#kafka-managed-sasl-authentication)) - In this mode Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACL rules
-- **Manage them with Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - In this mode Gateway authenticates the clients and manages their ACLs
+- **Manage them with Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - In this mode, Gateway manages the clients authentication and authorization, based on their associated ACL rules

 :::

 ### Kafka Managed SASL Authentication